-- 665. Jersey has international agreements permitting spontaneous exchange of information, including being a jurisdiction participating in (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention") and (ii) bilateral agreements in force with 16 jurisdictions.1 - 666.
-During the year in review, no exchanges were required to take place and no data on the timeliness of exchanges is reported. - 667.
-In the prior years' peer review reports, it was determined that Jersey's process for the completion and exchange of templates were sufficient to meet the minimum standard.
+- 995. Senegal has international agreements permitting spontaneous exchange of information, including being a party to (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention") and (ii) bilateral agreements in force with 21 jurisdictions.1 - 996.
+As no rulings are issued in practice, no data on the timeliness of exchanges can be reported. - 997.
+In the prior year peer review report, it was determined that Senegal's process for the completion and exchange of templates were sufficient to meet the minimum standard in the absence of rulings being issued.
 With respect to past rulings, no further action was required.
-Jersey's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 668.
-Jersey has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
-Jersey has met all of the ToR for the exchange of information process and no recommendations are made.
+Senegal's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 998.
+Senegal has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way.
+Senegal has met all of the ToR for the exchange of information process in the absence of rulings being issued and no recommendations are made.